askonomm/askodev/data/projects/siena.md

 order: 0
 ---

-Siena is a flat-file (YAML, FrontMatter) ORM for Rust, enabling you to easily use flat-file data stores for your application.
+Siena is data provider agnostic ORM for Rust, enabling you to easily use custom data stores for your application with all the niceties of a quering engine.